Source, Fallout, and Minneapolis

 In any case, we were finally able to go spend a week during Kiera’s Spring Break, and see some of the things they do.
-Though it was not a normal week, since there were students from two area colleges who were there, we still got to experience praying with Source folks,1 the Fallout’s art gallery,2 some great meals, hospitality, and conversations, and some of the work they do and have done among the poor and oppressed of the city.
+Though it was not a normal week, since there were students from two area colleges who were there, we still got to experience praying with Source folks, ((Source is a 24-7 Prayer Boiler Room, and thus the prayer room is an artist’s dream and is always open, in addition to the regular weeks of consecutive prayer.)) the Fallout’s art gallery, ((The Fallout runs an art gallery, and a co-op where folks can rent studio space.
+Artists don’t have to be “Christian,” to participate in these or to have their work displayed.)) some great meals, hospitality, and conversations, and some of the work they do and have done among the poor and oppressed of the city.

 Peter has led the Source since 1995, and at that time transitional housing began for folks who wanted to come off the streets, or live in intentional community in South Minneapolis.
 The Fallout Arts Initiative began in 2001, and it includes a gallery that hosts art shows, a small concert area, a co-op where folks can use supplies and studio space, and also the beautiful prayer room for the Source, which is always open and often hosts prayers from Northumbria’s Celtic daily office, among other things.